BOUTIQUE

 You can keep track of your nightly stats to get the most out of your sleep therapy, all on your own phone or tablet.

 The apps include detailed reports of your night’s sleep, and come with helpful tips to make your sleep therapy the best it can be.
-They’ll even give new users mask setup guidance and help you learn how to assemble and fit a mask for a proper seal.

 Some other advances that came over the years include:

-The first machines were an all-or-nothing affair, running at full pressure from the word “go.”
+• Autoramp: The first machines were an all-or-nothing affair, running at full pressure from the word “go.”
 The CPAPs we offer these days at Apnée Santé all have the option to gradually ramp up to full pressure, making falling asleep feel as natural as, well, falling asleep.

-New generation masks and straps are more comfortable than ever.
+• Better masks: New generation masks and straps are more comfortable than ever.
 Whether nasal-pillow style or full-face, there’s always a perfect fit and Apnée Santé can help you find it.

-Even cleaning your CPAP keeps getting easier – the Lumin UV cleaner makes sanitizing a breeze.
+• Smart cleaners: Even cleaning your CPAP keeps getting easier – the Lumin UV cleaner makes sanitizing a breeze.
 Read our CPAP cleaning blog to get more dirt on cleaning.

-Any way you look at it, CPAP therapy blows away previous sleep apnea treatments.
+Anyway you look at it, CPAP therapy blows away previous sleep apnea treatments.

 And with its rapid evolution from dogs plugged into vacuum cleaners to whisper-quiet smart machines, who knows what other exciting advances are to come.